-- (a) manufacturing as the principal use of the premises, if the products manufactured are either: - (i) when wastes, regulated as hazardous under Ch.
-21C., G.L.; or - (ii) substances listed on the Massachusetts Substance List contained in 105 CMR 670.000, Appendix A; - (b) keeping of flammable fluids, solids or gasses in quantities exceeding four times that requiring licensure under 527 CMR 14.00, except for storage of fuel for consumption on the premises or by vehicles operated incidental to the principal use of the premises; - (c) any use for which licensure is required under 310 CMR 30.800 to transport, use, treat, store or dispose of hazardous waste (but not those excluded under 310 CMR 30.801).
+- (a) manufacturing as the principal use of the premises, if the products manufacture are either: - (i) when wastes, regulated as hazardous under Ch.
+21C., G.L.; or - (ii) substances listed on the Massachusetts Substance List contained in 105 CMR 670.000, Appendix A; - (b) keeping of flammable fluids, solids or gasses in quantities exceeding four times that requiring licensure under 527 CMR 14.00, except for storage of fuel for consumption on the premises or by vehicles operated incidental to the principal use of the premises; - (c) any use for which licensure is required under 310 CMR 30.800 to transport, use, treat, store or dispose of hazardous waste (but not those excluded under 310 CMR 30.801). - (d) No building, facility or premises or parts thereof shall be constructed or used for the purpose of processing, storing or staging Hazardous Wastes or Infectious Wastes as defined by the Department of Environmental Protection of the Commonwealth of Massachusetts as defined in 105CMR480, 00.
+Department of Public Health, State Sanitary Code and includes: blood and blood products; pathological waste; cultures and stocks of infections agents and associated biologicals; contaminated animal carcasses, body parts and bedding; sharps; and biotechnological bi-product effluents.